vaibhav-infracloud/microservices-sock-demo/README.md

 # Sock Shop : A Microservice Demo Application

-The application is the user-facing part of an online shop that sells socks.
+The application is the user-facing part of an online shop which sells socks.
 It is intended to aid the demonstration and testing of microservice and cloud native technologies.

 It is built using [Spring Boot](http://projects.spring.io/spring-boot/), [Go kit](http://gokit.io) and [Node.js](https://nodejs.org/) and is packaged in Docker containers.